Philadelphia Water Quality at a Glance

 What is Philadelphia doing about PFAS in drinking water?

-Philadelphia proactively monitors for PFAS (per- and polyfluoroalkyl substances) and currently detects these compounds at very low levels, well below EPA advisory levels.
+Philadelphia proactively monitors for PFAS (per- and polyfluoroalkyl substances) and currently detects PFOA at 7.3 ppt and PFOS at 5.5 ppt, which are above the new EPA limits of 4 ppt.
 PWD is:

-• Conducting pilot studies with granular activated carbon and other advanced treatment technologies
+• Conducting pilot studies with granular activated carbon, ion exchange, and reverse osmosis technologies

-• Publishing PFAS test results quarterly at phila.gov/water
+• Publishing all PFAS test results at water.phila.gov/pfas

 Why does Philadelphia water sometimes taste or smell different?